The Bankrate promise

 - Smart contracts: Smart contracts are a kind of permission-less app that automatically executes when the contract’s conditions have been met.

-- Digital apps, or dapps: Ethereum powers digital apps that allow users to play games, invest, send money, track an investment portfolio, follow social media and more.
+- Decentralized apps, or dApps: Ethereum powers digital apps that allow users to play games, invest, send money, track an investment portfolio, follow social media and more.

-- Non-fungible tokens: These tokens can be powered by Ethereum and can allow artists or others to sell art or other items directly to sellers using smart contracts.
+- Non-fungible tokens: These tokens can be powered by Ethereum and can allow artists or others to sell art or other items directly to buyers using smart contracts.

 - Decentralized finance: By using Ethereum, some people may be able to avoid centralized (government) control over the movement of money or other assets.